 How many calls did your firm miss this week?

-If you don't know the answer, that's the first problem.
-If you do know — and the number is more than zero — every missed call was a potential client who called a competitor instead.
+If you don't know, that's the first problem.
+If you do know, and the number is more than zero, every one of those calls was a client who ended up dialing a competitor.

 Legal services is a trust business.
 The firm that picks up the phone builds trust before any other firm gets a chance.
-AI phone answering for law firms isn't about replacing the attorney-client relationship.
-It's about making sure that relationship has a chance to start.
+AI phone answering for law firms doesn't replace the attorney-client relationship.
+It just makes sure that relationship gets a chance to start.